AnsonYua/cardGameMobile/designRef/doc/animationFlow.md

   1) Prepare phase for all handlers (battle snapshots captured here).
   2) Notification handler, then stat-change handler, then battle handler.
 - This preserves the ordering: play animations before battle resolution when both exist.
+- The orchestrator chains runs so a new `run()` call waits for the previous one to finish.

 File reference: `src/phaser/BoardScene.ts`.